k-bx/owlcloud/README.md

 I hope you enjoyed it.

-Please, send your PRs improving both code and tutorial, but don't add too much functionality here, since it's just a tutorial.
+Please, send your PRs improving both code and tutorial if you feel like doing that.

 ![LLAP](http://i.imgur.com/OBxk06B.jpg)